bluebonobo/DataScience_GettingCleaningData_Project/README.md

 I then left assign the column names using `names(all)<-`

 The column names provided are human readable.
-I decide not to expand all variable names (e.g. f becomes fourier) as very long variable names compromise readability.
+I decide not to expand all variable names (e.g. f becomes frequency) as very long variable names compromise readability.
 Additional information re variable names is provided in CodeBook.md

 #### 4. Use descriptive activity names to name the activities in the data set.